benjamincrozat/content/posts/laravel-vue.md

 Therefore, I decided to write this short guide that walks you through adding Vue.js to your Laravel project.

-## Install Vue.js via NPM, Yarn, pnpm, or Bun
+## Install Vue.js in Laravel via NPM, Yarn, pnpm, or Bun

 First, add Vue and the plugin that will enable a seemless integration with Vite (the default bundler used by Laravel).